Bushra Hyder

 Bushra Hyder is a Pakistani schoolteacher and peace activist.
 Hyder has a Master's in English literature.

+Career

 Hyder founded and runs the Qadims Lumiere School and College in Peshawar, Pakistan, which had 1000 students in 2012.
 The school places a heavy emphasis on its peace curriculum, introduced in 2009, which entails education on a variety of religions and cultures designed to foster understanding and acceptance.
 Hyder has lobbied to get other schools in the region and country to implement similar curricula.

 Hyder has co-founded the Women's Alliance for Security Leadership, and is a member of the PAIMAN Alumni Trust Pakistan, an organisation which opposes Islamic extremism.
 She works with politicians and religious leaders to counter extremism.

+In 2015, she was one of the 17 women who “change the world” and participated in the 2015 Inclusive Security conference.